latte-central/LaTTe/doc/102_Lambda_the_ultimate.md

 that modifying a term such as `a` above should be done with great care in order to avoid name clashes.
 But most importantly if the easy part is to beta-reduce a redex, the main problem is to find one!
-For this we need a *strategy* such as call-by-value (the one implemented by Clojure), call-by-need (the one implemented in Haskell), etc.
+For this we need a *strategy* to find a redex to reduce.
- We will not explain these (there are far better sources), but we have to remember too things:
+In terms of programming, the three most famous strategies are *call-by-value* (the one implemented by Clojure), *call-by-name* (that you can find as an option in e.g. Scala) and *call-by-need* (the one implemented in Haskell).
+We will not explain these (there are far better sources), but we have to remember two things:

   - beta-reduction is at the heart of the lambda-calculus semantics